IBRice101/IBRice101.github.io/Talks/Stuxnet/index.md

 ## Info About The Talk

 These are the notes I wrote for a quick lightning talk on Stuxnet I delivered at the Abertay Ethical Hacking Society's weekly meeting back in late September 2021.
-THe full slide deck in pdf form can be found [here](Stuxnet.pdf).
+The full slide deck in pdf form can be found [here](Stuxnet.pdf).

 Bearing in mind that this talk was delivered at the very beginning of the academic year, I felt it was necessary to, in some cases, possibly over-explain myself.
 Hopefully if you yourself are a beginner you can get some help from this